awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-optional-components.md

 1. Open **Control Panel**, **Programs and Features**\.
 Choose **Turn Windows features on or off**\.
 If you are prompted for installation media, specify the EBS volume with the installation media\.

+1. \(Optional\) When you are finished with the installation media, use the [Dismount\-EC2Volume](https://docs.aws.amazon.com/powershell/latest/reference/items/Dismount-EC2Volume.html) cmdlet to detach the volume from your instance\.
+After you detach the volume, you can use the [Remove\-EC2Volume](https://docs.aws.amazon.com/powershell/latest/reference/items/Remove-EC2Volume.html) cmdlet to delete the volume\.

 ## Adding Windows components using the AWS CLI<a name="adding-windows-components-cli"></a>

 Use the following procedure to use the AWS CLI to add Windows components to your instance\.